Lump-Sum Investing 101: Pros & Cons

 Cons of Lump-Sum Investing

 • Emotional Hurdle: Investing a large amount at once can be emotionally challenging.
-The fear of making a mistake and the pressure to time it right can be daunting—especially if you’re the one handling the entire investment on your own.
+The fear of making a mistake and the pressure to time it right can be daunting - especially if you’re the one handling the entire investment on your own.
+Seeing a large investment become subject to an immediate market slump can be a demoralizing experience and shake confidence in future investments.

 Is Lump-Sum Investing Right for You?